auth0/docs/articles/users/search/v3/view-search-results-by-page.md

 ## Limitation

-Auth0 limits the total number of users you can retrieve to 1000, so for example, 100 users per page for 10 pages.
+Auth0 limits the total number of users you can retrieve to 1000 (for example, 100 users per page for 10 pages).
+When the `page` parameter is not set, we return a maximum of 50 records, regardless of how many records exist.

 ## Keep reading